polkafoundry/polkadocs/docs/economic/README.md

 **Note** _Team_ in the charts includes Team & Advisors.

-## Validator Tokenomics
+## Validator Economics

 To attract dapp developers and users, Icetea's transaction fees are cheap, just enough to prevent spamming.
 Therefore, to ensure validators profitable, most of validators' rewards should come from other sources.

 Icetea blockchain reserves 12% of total supply for Validator Reward Fund (VR Fund).
 That is 24M TEA.

 The initial VR Fund will be used up after 5 years.
 In the first 3 years, the entire validator rewards come from this fund.
-From year 4 onward, Icetea platform starts to mint TEA gradually to compensate validators.
+From year 4 onward, Icetea platform starts to mint TEA gradually to compensate the validators.

 | Year | No of<br>Validators | Monthly<br>VR Fund | Monthly<br>Mint | Monthly<br>Reward/Validator |
 |------|------------|-----|------|-------|